 Having performed this analysis management believes regulatory capital requirements continue to be met and have sufficient liquidity to meet its liabilities and to continue as a going concern for a period of twelve months from when the financial statements are authorised for issue.
 The preparation of the financial statements on a going concern basis remains appropriate as the partnership expects to be able to meet its obligations as and when they fall due for the foreseeable future.

 2.2 Adoption of new IFRS

-New and amended standards adopted by the Partnership.
+i) New standards, amendments and interpretations effective during the year and adopted by the Partnership.